Skip links

 Responsibility for Change

 Transformation is a journey, both for the school and for personal leadership.
 It requires creativity and innovation and planning to change the future rather than maintaining the present.
-In the Personal Sphere the SSA not only asks leaders to set high standards and expectations for students, but to recognise their own role in providing the environment for students to succeed.
-The Stronger Smarter Leadership Program supports educators to unpack ‘out-of-awareness’ assumptions, habitual patterns and negative stereotypes and unlock the belief and confidence to be an agent of change.
+The Stronger Smarter Approach not only asks leaders to set high standards and expectations for students, but to recognise their own role in providing the environment for students to succeed.

-Strength-based Approaches
+Strength-Based Approaches

 Strong and Smart